Semantic Search

 The Solution: Understanding Meaning, Not Words

-Semantic Search uses embeddings — dense vector representations of text meaning — to find content by concept rather than keyword.
-Every text is converted to a point in high-dimensional space, and similar meanings land near each other.
-Searching for "headache remedy" finds "migraine treatment" because both map to nearby vectors, even though they share no words.
+Semantic search uses embeddings — dense vector representations of text meaning — to find content by concept rather than by exact keyword.
+An embedding model reads a piece of text and outputs a list of numbers (often 384, 768, or 1536 of them) that encodes its meaning.
+Texts about similar ideas land close together in this high-dimensional space, while unrelated texts land far apart.
+Searching for "headache remedy" finds "migraine treatment" because both map to nearby vectors, even though they share no words at all.

 Think of it like a librarian who understands what you mean, not just what you said: